Bastille (Grenoble): The Lesdiguières Era

-At the same time as these works were taking place, the Roman city wall, 13 centuries old and ill adapted to withstand the artillery of the time, was removed.
+At the same time as these works were taking place, the Roman city wall, 13 centuries old and ill-adapted to withstand the artillery of the time, was removed.
 New defensive walls were built, equipped with six bastions and two half-bastions capable of resisting artillery assault.
 The works encompassed the suburbs that had grown up around the original Roman city walls, thereby increasing the surface area of the city by 21 hectare, and were finished by December 1606.

 In the first few years Lesdiguières used the Piedmont architect Ercole Negro, then later, from 1611, the royal engineer Jean de Beins.
 In 1611, after a pause in the works, construction began on the fortifications descending from either side of the Bastille towards two new monumental gates situated at points on the banks of the Isère approximately 1 km apart.

 The Porte Saint Laurent upstream on the Savoy side of Grenoble was finished in 1615, and the Porte de France downstream was finished in 1620.
-For the first time, a road cut in the rocks along the banks of the Isère meant that it was no longer necessary to cross the rocky spur by the Montée de Chalemont to get from one gate to the other.
-These monumental gates still exist today, but as for the fortifications there remain only the vestiges of three bartizans and a staircase in the form of a tower in the Jardin des Dauphins.
+A road was for the first time cut in the rocks along the banks of the Isère, which allowed to get from one gate to the other without crossing over the rocky spur by the Montée de Chalemont.
+These two monumental gates still exist today, but as for the fortifications there remain only the vestiges of three bartizans and a staircase in the form of a tower in the Jardin des Dauphins.
 These works on the two branches of fortifications were completed in July 1619.